peter-huang0402/tmp_test/README.md

 The advantage of SOFA in comparison with standard Raid5 protection.
 * SOFA supports 1M random write IOPS with 20 SSDs, which runs up 10 times faster than standard Raid5 protection.
-* SOFA significantly extends 1.8 times longer lifetime than standard Raid5 protection. \
+* SOFA significantly extends 1.8 times longer lifetime of SSD than standard Raid5 protection. \
     9 random writes in standard Raid5 protection need 18 read and 18 write IO requests.
 Regarding Sofa, 9 random writes only need 9 write IO requests and 1 XOR write request.
 Compared with standard Raid5, lifetime prolonging in SOFA is 1.8 (18/10)  times longer.